nolan-h-hamilton/Consenrich/Examples.md

 <figure>
 <img src="docs/het10_pearson.png"
 alt="Chromosome-specific Pearson correlation coefficients between Consenrich(Het10) and Consenrich(Het10 \cup Noisy&lt;5,10&gt;) signal tracks.
-High correlations (near 1.0 for most chromosomes) suggest that adding noisy samples has minimal effect on the consensus signal profile." />
+High correlations (near 1.0 for most chromosomes) suggest that noisy samples have minimal effect on the consensus signal profile.
+Several pointwise data aggregration strategies are included for reference.
+At each genomic bin/interval, Pointwise Trimmed Mean (25%) ‘trims’ samples’ alignment counts lying in the lower and upper quartile before recording the mean of remaining values.
+Pointwise Median likewise operates in a pointwise manner, recording the median alignment counts across samples at each genomic interval." />
-<figcaption aria-hidden="true">Chromosome-specific Pearson correlation
+<figcaption aria-hidden="true"><em>Chromosome-specific Pearson
-coefficients between Consenrich(Het10) and Consenrich(Het10 <span
+correlation coefficients between Consenrich(Het10) and Consenrich(Het10
-class="math inline">∪</span> Noisy&lt;5,10&gt;) signal tracks.
-High
+<span class="math inline">∪</span> Noisy&lt;5,10&gt;) signal
-correlations (near 1.0 for most chromosomes) suggest that adding noisy samples has minimal effect on the consensus signal profile.</figcaption>
+tracks</em>.
+High correlations (near 1.0 for most chromosomes) suggest that noisy samples have minimal effect on the consensus signal profile.
+Several pointwise data aggregration strategies are included for reference.
+At each genomic bin/interval, <em>Pointwise Trimmed Mean (25%)</em> ‘trims’ samples’ alignment counts lying in the lower and upper quartile before recording the mean of remaining values.
+<em>Pointwise Median</em> likewise operates in a pointwise manner,
+recording the median alignment counts across samples at each genomic interval.</figcaption>
 </figure>

 ## IGV Snapshot

 <figure>
 <img src="docs/het10_03032025.png"
 alt="Consenrich signal track outputs (middle panel, blue) given the ‘Het10’, ‘Het10 \cup Noisy5’, and ‘Het10 \cup Noisy10’ datasets as input.
-The alignment coverage tracks provided by IGV are displayed below for reference.
-The depicted 50kb region overlaps LYL1, which is highly expressed in lymphoblasts.
+The alignment coverage tracks computed by IGV are included for reference.
+LYL1 was chosen as it is highly expressed in lymphoblasts.
 This visual comparison shows that Consenrich produces consistent signal estimates even as increasing numbers of noisy inputs are added" />
 <figcaption aria-hidden="true">Consenrich signal track outputs (middle
 panel, blue) given the ‘Het10’, ‘Het10 <span class="math inline">∪</span> Noisy5’, and ‘Het10 <span
 class="math inline">∪</span> Noisy10’ datasets as input.
 The alignment
-coverage tracks provided by IGV are displayed below for reference.
-The depicted <span class="math inline">50</span>kb region overlaps LYL1, which is highly expressed in lymphoblasts.
+coverage tracks computed by IGV are included for reference.
+LYL1 was chosen as it is highly expressed in lymphoblasts.
 This visual comparison shows that Consenrich produces consistent signal estimates even as increasing numbers of noisy inputs are added</figcaption>
 </figure>

-# Multi-Sample ChIP-Seq (TF) Analaysis
+# Multi-Sample ChIP-Seq Analysis

 The aim of these experiments is to evaluate Consenrich’s ability to extract common, relevant signals from multiple ChIP-seq experiments with